VuongAdonis/DogRobot/README.md

 The source for control CAN communication
 issue: noise when control 2 ODrive

+To run can_node:
+$ ros2 run can_node can

+Note: The publisher and subscriber file in the can_node is just use to test for the ROS2, not relative to the robot.

 ## gamepad_node:
 The source to read the input of gamepad 360